 What is a U Value?

 In essence, a U-value measures how well a product insulates, by measuring how well a product is resistant to heat flow, and the easier it is to regulate the building’s heat internally.
 A lower U-value indicates higher insulative performance and greater energy efficiency.

 U-value ratings in Australia typically fall between 2.0 and 10.0.
 (With 2.0 typically at the higher-performing end).

 U-values aren’t based on a single material, but rather a combination of various components and calculations - considering the entire window assembly including the frame, the glass, seals and any spacers.

 Why Understanding U Values is Important.

 U values are a crucial part of how NatHERS (the Nationwide House Energy Rating Scheme) calculates their star ratings.
-The National Construction Code is likely to mandate a shift from a 6-star energy efficiency minimum to a 7-star minimum in 2022 - so understanding the energy efficiency of your windows and doors is critical towards maintaining compliance.
+The National Construction Code is likely to mandate a shift from a 6-star energy efficiency minimum to a 7-star minimum from the 1st of October 2023 - so understanding the energy efficiency of your windows and doors is critical towards maintaining compliance.

 Any energy compliance reports specifying U ratings will have to feature a value either equal to or lower than that specified.

 How Do I Check The U Values of My Windows?